-Gadolinium stays in the body the least after botalerif, databased in pectal in a Frontaire.
+- been directly linked to gadolinium.
+There are different GBCAs that can be used for your MRI exam.
+The amount of gadolinium that stays in the body is different for different gadolinium medicines.
+Gadolinium stays in the body more after Omniscan or Optimark than after Eovist, Magnevist, or MultiHance.
+Gadolinium stays in the body the least after Dotarem, Gadobutrol injection, or ProHance. - Gadolinium stays in the body the least after Dotarem, Gadobutrol injection, or ProHance.
 People who get many doses of gadolinium medicines, women who are pregnant and young children may be at increased risk from gadolinium staying in the body.
 Some people with kidney problems who get gadolinium medicines can develop a condition with severe thickening of the skin, muscles and other organs in the body (nephrogenic systemic fibrosis).
 Your healthcare provider should screen you to see how well your kidneys are working before you receive gadobutrol injection.